-The State of Texas requires the certification of Medical Radiologic Technologists (MRT) through the Texas Department of State Health Services (TDSHS).
+The State of Texas requires the certification of Medical Radiologic Technologists (MRT) through the Texas Medical Board (TMB).

 The Radiography Program conforms to state requirements by being accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT) for the General (or Specialty in Radiography) Certificate (allowing for performance of all radiological procedures).
 JRCERT contact information: JRCERT, 20 N. Wacker Drive, Suite 2850, Chicago, IL 60606-3182.
-Phone: 312.704.5300, fax: 312.704.5304, and Internet: www.jrecert.org. or mail@ircert.org.
+Phone: 312.704.5300, fax: 312.704.5304, and Internet: www.jrcert.org. or mail@jrcert.org.